ClairePhillips51/claire-phillips-portfolio/README.md

 6. [Resources](#resources)

 ### Updates
 Many changes were made to my portfolio.
 I cleaned up the html by having the flexboxes that store my work generated using jQuery.
-The flexboxes were also updated to look nicer.
-I flipped them to be vertical instead of horizontal and it looks much nicer, my homework projects were also added.
-Font awesome was added and used for the social links in the contact me section.
-Other updates include adding a link to the pdf of my resume.
-I also customized the wicked cool background on my homepage at SVGBackgrounds.com to give my portfolio a more minamalist look and it feels much cleaner.
+The flexboxes were flipped vertical instead of horizontal and it looks much nicer.
+The two previous projects and updated homework assignments were added to the My Work section and links to the corresponding Github repos were added below the picture.
+Media quires were updated to support a better responsive web design.
+Font awesome was added and used for the social links in the Contact Me section.
+The header was updated to include my email, phone number and a link to a pdf of my resume.
+I also customized the wicked cool background in the header at SVGBackgrounds.com to give my portfolio a more minamalist look and it feels much cleaner.

 ### Process
 The initial setup of the html code was easy.
 The one spot I struggled with most was the “my work” section that required multiple `<div>` elements to support the various flex boxes that would make up that section.
-Using javascript to make the boxes and turning them vertical instead of horizontal made the images fit much better.
+Using javascript to make the boxes and turning them vertical instead of horizontal made the images fit much better and easier to updates/ work with.

 In the css I knew I needed multiple flexboxes but my problem was how to nest them and how to arrange them.
-I finally settled on one flex box in `<main>` which I split into two columns.
-I added a second flexbox which I set up in rows in the `<div>`s that were within the table element.
+I finally settled on one flex box in `<main>` which I split into two columns one that holds the big picture and the second coloumn is the table that holds the four other projects.
+The table is also a flex box which I set up in rows.
+Each individual box is a single element within the table flex box.

 ![html set up for the flex boxes](pictures/Readme-pics/flexboxcode.png)